Navigation: BACKING UP AND RESTORING YOUR DATA >

-For users of the normal single-user version of DONATION, or the Local Network Server version, backups work exactly as described above.
+For users of the normal single-user versions of DONATION, or the Local Network Server version, backups work exactly as described above.
 However, for users of the Local Network Client version (where the database is on another computer running the Local Network Server Version), it is quite different.

 When you do a backup from the Local Network Client Version, the backup is not done on your computer.
-Rather, your computer sends an instruction to the computer running the the Local Network Server Version of DONATION, to do the backup.
+Rather, your computer sends an instruction to the computer running the Local Network Server Version of DONATION, to do the backup.
 The backup is of a database file on that server computer, and must backup to another file on that server computer.

 The Backup Reminders apply to all users, including users of the Local Network Client Version of DONATION.
 However, if you are using the Local Network Version, there is only one database, so really, only one user needs to be regularly backing up the database.
 So, you may want to change the Backup Reminder Frequency for the other users to Never.
 (Each user has their own setting for that Backup Reminder Frequency.)

 The setting mentioned above to retain only the latest "N" backups also does not apply (and thus cannot be set!) for the Local Network Client Version of DONATION, because it cannot "see" the other backups on the Local Network Server Version's computer, in order to decide which to delete.
 (And it couldn't delete them either.)